sambitmishra0628/PSP-GNM/README.md

 |1AJ3A|wt|39|93|H|A|-2.41|2.308|4|
 |1AJ3A|wt|93|39|A|H|-2.41|2.308|4|

 *Note that there are duplicate rows for the same broken contact (e.g., 17 and 88) in this file.
 However, PSP-GNM only utilizes information on the unique broken contacts for ΔΔG calculations.
-A newer version of the code will be released in the future to output only the unique rows corresponding to unique broken contacts in the \*_contact_breaks file.*
+A newer version of the code will be released in the future to output only the unique broken contacts in the \*_contact_breaks file.*

 An explanation of each column in the table above is as follows.